 - One round of golf at Disney’s Oak Trail Golf Course

 - Disney’s Fantasia Gardens Miniature Golf Course

-There are various other rules on how you can use these Plus options which you should check with your vendor.
+Hopper Plus options allow you to visit Walt Disney World for a longer period of time BUT you should check expiry rules carefully.
+There are various additional rules on how you can use these Plus options which you should check with your vendor.

 There have been no announcements of changes to The Ultimate Ticket and it does in most circumstances represent excellent value for money in comparison to US tickets.

 What Walt Disney World ticket should I buy?